beton-OS/Advent_of_code_2024/day3/README.md

 Solution to second part works, but output is wrong.
-No time to find out.
+No time to find out why.